 Cost of living in New Zealand

-COST OF GROCERIES IN NEW ZEALAND
+COST OF GROCERIES

 You can buy groceries in large supermarket chains, which are available in big cities and almost all small New Zealand towns.
 Prices in supermarkets can differ from place to place, from season to season, and some supermarkets are more expensive than other.
 Nevertheless, we will arrange them in an approximate order of decreasing prices on average: New World, Countdown, Pak n Save.